 “Hey, Bruce, why do you eat that garbage off people’s trays?”

 “After twenty five years in the cage, it all tastes the same.
 I never go to sleep hungry.
 I’ll put some of this meat between slices of bread from today’s lunch.
 I’ll tell you a story.
 When I was free, I was homeless.
 The best food you could find was in a Taco Bell trash bin around midnight.”

 Over the years, due to budget constraints, the quality of food provided by the CDCR to inmates has gotten worse.
 We used to get three hot meals a day.
 Today, we get two hot meals and a sack lunch.
 The lunch contains a mystery meat which stinks; not even the cats and seagulls will eat it, and they normally eat anything.

 To appease prisoners, they allow us to purchase food items at the prison canteen once a month and provide forms to order food items from outside-approved vendors in 30-pound boxes every three months.
 We can even buy hot pots to use to cook.
 From a crafty inmate, you can even obtain a “hot plate” to fry food in.

 Ordering food from vendors or at the prison canteen has become big business.
 If a prisoner has money, he certainly has a choice in what to eat every night.
 If a prisoner is poor, he has nothing coming.
 He must eat chow hall food.

 Into my 13th year of imprisonment, I’ve noticed a major change in my life.
 My circle of friends in free society has dwindled.
 I’m usually broke, struggling to accumulate canteen items so I don’t have to go to chow.
 I earn only $15 a month from my prison job as a landscaper.
 I spend it all, every penny.

-Written by Tito David Valdez Jr. while doing time in California.
+Written by anonymous while doing time in California.